Get a Free Business Valuation

 The Internal Revenue Service (IRS) classifies the tax into two categories:

-• Short-term capital gains tax applies to assets the owner has held for 12 months or less before the sale.
+a.
+Short-term capital gains tax: This applies to assets the owner has held for 12 months or less before the sale.

-• The tax rate on the sale of a business is the same as your ordinary income tax rate, which typically ranges between 10% and 37%, based on your total income.
+The short-term capital gains tax rate on the sale of a business is the same as your ordinary income tax rate, which typically ranges between 10% and 37%, based on your total income and filing status.

 Depending on the amount of the sale price, the typical long-term capital gains tax rate is 15% or 20%.
 If you are lucky, you can even enjoy a 0% rate in some instances.
 As such, the long-term capital gains tax rate is more favorable.